dipien/google-play-api/jdroid-gradle-googleplay-publisher-plugin/README.md

     ./gradlew googlePlayResumeStagedRollout

-#### Promote from Rollout to Production
+#### Complete Staged Rollout

-Promote a current staged rollout to production
+Rollout the release to 100% of users

-    ./gradlew googlePlayPromoteFromRolloutToProduction
+    ./gradlew googlePlayCompleteStageRollout

 #### List Tracks